awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts-roles-instance.md

 If your web application requires access to any other AWS services, add statements or managed policies to the instance profile that allow access to those services\.

-For more information about instance profiles, see [Managing Elastic Beanstalk Instance Profiles](iam-instanceprofile.md)\.
+For more information about instance profiles, see [Managing Elastic Beanstalk instance profiles](iam-instanceprofile.md)\.